somadey/android/README.md

 * [RoboGuice](https://github.com/roboguice/roboguice)
 * [ViewPagerIndicator](https://github.com/JakeWharton/Android-ViewPagerIndicator)

-These are just a few of the major dependencies, the entire list of dependencies is listed in the [app's POM file](https://github.com/github/android/blob/master/app/pom.xml).
+These are just a few of the major

+jdfcisfhvisvisdvns,rvc ms dependencies, the entire list of dependencies is listed in the [app's POM file](https://github.com/github/android/blob/master/app/pom.xml).

 ## Contributing